RohanBasavaraju/ML-Projects/README.md

 # Project Template: Machine Learning for Predictive Modeling (with Python)

 In this file, I explain how you can solve any empirical problem with machine learning in just a few simple steps.
-In this repository, I also include the data and code for the three problems to which  this project template is applied: iris flower classification, boston housing price regression analysis, and geologic materials detection & classification.
+In this repository, I also include the data and code for all the projects to which this template is applied.
 Let's begin!

 # 1) Define Problem